Both photography and design projects depend on the client’s subjective appreciation of aesthetics.

 3.1 / Complexity and the unknown

-Because a web site represents the company in such detail, choices about what and how goes on-line involve a lot of strategic decision-making.
+Because a website represents the company in such detail, choices about what and how goes on-line involve a lot of strategic decision-making.
 I have witnessed several web design projects redefine the client’s core marketing strategies, and sometimes, even the product itself.
 That’s the reason web design projects last for months and require a very collaborative approach.

 The intangible nature of the internet complicates matters even further.
-It is difficult to evaluate the features of a web site before we can actually use them.
-Often, ideas of features appear after the web site goes live.
+It is difficult to evaluate the features of a website before we can actually use them.
+Often, ideas of features appear after the website goes live.

 And of course, we still have to deal with the typical challenges of design.
 What do users really need?
 How does design solve real-world business challenges?
-Who, in a company of 500+, makes aesthetical decisions for everyone else?
+Who, in a company of 500+, makes esthetical decisions for everyone else?
 How do we plan and quantify design, an elusive creative process?

 3.2 / Two ways to deal with complexity and the unknown: predictive vs adaptive